Auoja/lindenmayer.js/README.md

 ```

-This will render an L-System that fills the canvas.
+This will render an L-System that fills the entire canvas. `X` is the starting seed of the system.
+The `rules` object lists the production rules used to expand the tree each iteration. `angle` is used when rendering and dictates the amount the rotation commands will alter the drawing direction.

 ### More Advanced Usage